 Here’s another look at this satisfying and tasty salad.
 Consider trying this with sliced turkey or chicken sometime too.

-If you are ever in Florida be sure to stop in at one of the Columbia Restaurants in the Tampa Bay area and order their delicious “1905″ Salad.
+This healthy, low calorie, gluten free salad is a great way to get back on track to healthy eating.
+If you are ever in Florida be sure to stop in at one of the Columbia Restaurants in the Tampa Bay area and order their delicious “1905” Salad.
 You won’t be disappointed.